 Eric Fish is a Ph.D. in Law candidate at Yale.
-His major areas of interest include sentencing law, criminal procedure, professional responsibility, remedies, and legislation.
+His major areas of interest include criminal law, criminal procedure, professional responsibility, remedies, constitutional law, and legislation.
 He holds an A.B. in Social Studies from Harvard College and a J.D. from Yale Law School, where he was awarded the Judge William E. Miller Prize (for best paper on the Bill of Rights) and the Joseph A. Chubb Prize (for best legal draftsmanship).
 He also served as an Articles Editor for the Yale Law Journal.

 Before returning to Yale to join the Ph.D. in Law program, Eric clerked for Judge Pierre Leval on the Second Circuit and worked as a litigation fellow for Public Citizen in Washington D.C.
 He is a member of the California Bar.